Test Your Knowledge Of Playing And Practicing Guitar

-Take the test below to see if you are on track to reach your musical goals.
+To learn what myths that can hurt your guitar playing, take the test below to see if you are on track to reach your musical goals.

-Question #1: Which approach helps you reach your musical goals most quickly?
+Question #2: Which approach helps you reach your musical goals most quickly?

 Learning from too many sources hurts your progress (even if those sources are good).
 Here is why:

 You learn things out of order.
 The order in which you learn new things is very important.
 Learning the right things in the wrong order makes it hard for you to apply and use what you are learning.